DevInsights completed three years of an exciting journey

-It’s the joy of the journey that matter most….
+It’s the joy of the journey that matters most….

 DevInsights completed three years of an exciting journey yesterday (3rd December 2018) and hops into the fourth year today.
-In the last three years, with a modest team and very limited resources, DevInsights has been able position itself as one of the leading Monitoring and Evaluation (M&E) firm operating in the social development fraternity for which, empowerment, inclusiveness and equality are three key pillars of existence.
+In the last three years, with a modest team and very limited resources, DevInsights has been able to position itself as one of the leading Monitoring and Evaluation (M&E) firms operating in the social development fraternity for which, empowerment, inclusiveness, and equality are three key pillars of existence.

 This date (3rd December) coincides with the International Day of Persons with Disabilities (PWD) and the theme for year 2018 is “Empowering persons with disabilities and ensuring inclusiveness and equality”.
 In true sense, empowering the PWD and further ensuring inclusiveness and ensuring equality is a mammoth task but not impossible.
 As a group of data enthusiasts, we tried to understand the issue of PWD with the help of the data available.
 In the Indian context, out of the 1.21 billion population, about 26.8 million persons are ‘disabled’ which is 2.21% of the total population according to Census of India, 2011.
 Amongst all the disabled persons, highest proportion was reported from Uttar Pradesh, followed by Maharashtra, Bihar, Andhra Pradesh and West Bengal.

 Types of disability: Further, the loco-motor disability was reported as the biggest form disability (20%), followed by blindness and hearing impairment (19% each).
 Mental illness plus mental retardation was reported by a sizeable 9% persons.